 These questions are based on a 2010 article on building a strategy by Roger L. Martin.

-What are talent management practices you can focus on?
+Which talent management practices should you focus on?

 So, I hear you ask, how does this work in practice?
-What are common talent management practices?
-Let me give you a brief overview.
+What are the common talent management best practices to apply?
+Here’s a brief overview.

-Employer reputation: Reputation is related to employee branding.
-However, reputation is more affected by free media the company has less control over.
-An example of reputation gone wrong is the banking sector in recent years, especially after the 2008 crash.
+- Employer reputation: Reputation is related to employee branding.
+However, reputation is more affected by external media the company has less control over.
+An example of reputation gone wrong is the banking sector in recent years, especially after the 2008 financial crisis.

-Referrals: Talent knows talent.
+- Referrals: Talent knows talent.
 Referral programs are effective as they help to pick up candidates that onboard quicker and perform better.
 We listed 7 employee referral programs examples you can take a look at to get inspired.

-Retention: Retention strategies help to retain the best people.
+- Retention: Retention strategies help to keep the best people on board.
 An example is succession planning.

-Succession planning: You want to be able to fill crucial top positions whenever they become vacant.
-Having a talent pipeline which ensures succession planning is a key element in this.
+- Succession planning: You want to be able to fill crucial top positions whenever they become vacant.
+Having a talent pipeline that ensures succession planning is a key element in this.

-HR analytics: This was mentioned before.
-By leveraging data you can ensure that you’re hitting the right KPIs that have an impact on business outcomes.
+- HR analytics: As we’ve said before, by leveraging data you can ensure that you’re hitting the right KPIs that have an impact on business outcomes.

 Of course, this is not a comprehensive list.
 There are many more activities that help to build and maintain an effective workforce.

 So what does talent management look like in this digital age?
 It encompasses all of the above but is supported by a range of HR tech tools.
 Think of them as your digital toolbox.
 We’ll highlight a few of them.

-The selection of candidates is, of course, a crucial part of your talent management.
+The selection of candidates is, of course, a crucial part of your talent management process.
 A data-driven preselection tool can support you with this, especially if you have high volumes of applicants.

 In a nutshell, this is how it works.
-While the applicants go through an online assessment, playing games and answering questions, data about their actions and answers are being collected.
+While the applicants go through an online assessment, playing games and answering questions, The tool collects data about their actions and answers.

 With the help of machine learning techniques, customized algorithms can then make predictions about a candidate’s likelihood of success in the role they apply for.
 Companies like Harver, HireVue, and Pymetrics provide this kind of HR matching technology.